elixir-cldr/cldr/DEVELOPMENT.md

 A java compiler and the `maven` tool are requirements for generating the CLDR toolchain.

 Java is pre-installed on MacOS so installation should not be required.
-At least java release 9.0 is required. `maven` is not installed by default so the following is required:
+At least java release 9.0 is required. `maven` is not installed by default on MacOS so the following may be required:

 ```bash
 brew install maven